2013 Saravan earthquake: Damage and casualties

-The afternoon of 16 April 2013 rocked the Sistan and Baluchestan province of Iran and Pakistan.
+The afternoon of 16 April 2013 rocked the Sistan and Balochistan province of Iran and Pakistan.
 The earthquake, measuring 7.7 on the moment magnitude scale, was not only felt in this southeastern area of Iran and Pakistan but also as far away as India's capital city of Delhi.
 The rural city of Khash, the closest city to the epicenter, is part of Iran's most impoverished province.
-Most of the citizens of the Sistan and Baluchestan province live in either mud shacks or tents.
+Most of the citizens of the Sistan and Balochistan province live in either mud shacks or tents.
 The lack of actual structures contributed to the minimal damage which occurred due to this earthquake.
 Another contributing factor is the depth of the epicenter.
 The epicenter of this earthquake was located fifty-nine miles beneath the earth's surface causing damage that would normally be found after an earthquake measuring 4.0 magnitude on the Richter magnitude scale.
 About 127 people were injured, however these injuries were mostly minor broken bones, and the deaths totaled thirty-five people on both the Iranian and Pakistani side of the earthquake.